codexcandle/hydrasynth-web-controller/README.md

 5. using page controls, send midi commands to HYDRASYNTH.

 ## trouble-shoot
-HYDRASYNTH not receiving midi messages?
-Refresh web page.
+1. HYDRASYNTH not receiving midi messages?
+- Refresh web page.

+2. Error: requestMIDIAccess not available, make sure you are using MIDI-compatible browser.
+- Try CHROME (vs Firefox, etc).